 - postmarked by November 15 for Spring term start

 Applicants must join or be a current member in good standing of an eligible volunteer fire company, complete CCAC’s admissions process, including filing for financial aid and be accepted for enrollment into the college.

-Applicants must also complete the FireVEST application process, sending all materials to the Fire Academy using the address on the first page of the application.
+Applicants must also complete the electronic FireVEST application process, emailing all materials using the email address on the first page of the application.
 These materials include the scholarship application packet, volunteer service commitment agreement (signed by the sponsoring agency), application checklist and training timeline, and a letter of reference.

 The FireVEST Advisory Board will review all nominations and other forms to assess scholarship eligibility and to determine scholarship recipients.
 Being accepted into membership of the sponsoring agency (volunteer fire company) and/or being accepted for enrollment at CCAC does not guarantee the student will be awarded a scholarship under the FireVEST program nor does it guarantee acceptance into limited enrollment CCAC programs.
 Instead, the recruitment needs of the sponsoring agencies are the first priority when selecting scholarship recipients.